- About us

 Depaul was established in 2002 in Ireland and 2005 in Northern Ireland.
 It is now a leading cross-border organisation.
 Our focus is upon those suffering homelessness and marginalisation, who need vital support and the opportunity to realise their true potential.
 We offer support and guidance to break the cycle of homelessness, and assist our service users in making positive choices for their future.

-Depaul Ireland is part of a wider group structure, Depaul International, with other subsidiaries in the UK, Ukraine, Slovakia, USA and France.
+Depaul Ireland is part of a wider group structure, Depaul International, with other subsidiaries in the UK, Ukraine, Slovakia, USA and France and Croatia.
 Our founding partners upon the establishment of Depaul Ireland in 2002 were the Society of St. Vincent de Paul, the Daughters of Charity and the Vincentian Fathers.
 Depaul Ireland shares close links with members of the Vincentian Family.